Hamburg: Sports

 Hamburg is the nation's field hockey capital and dominates the men's as well as the women's Bundesliga.
-Hamburg hosts many top teams such as Uhlenhorster Hockey Club, Harvesterhuder Hockey Club and Club An Der Alster.
+As of 2025, the city hosted 5 of the 12 men's first league teams: Der Club an der Alster, Hamburger Polo Club, Großflottbeker TGHC, Harvesterhuder THC, and Uhlenhorster Hockey Club.

 The Hamburg Warriors are one of Germany's top lacrosse clubs.
 The club has grown immensely in the last several years and includes at least one youth team, three men's, and two women's teams.
 The team participates in the Deutsch Lacrosse Verein.
 The Hamburg Warriors are part of the Harvestehuder Tennis- und Hockey-Club e.V (HTHC).

-Hamburg Blue Devils was one of the prominent American Football teams playing in German Football League before its exit in 2017.
-Hamburg Sea Devils is a team of European League of Football (ELF) which is a planned professional league, that is set to become the first fully professional league in Europe since the demise of NFL Europe.
+Hamburg Blue Devils was one of the prominent American football teams playing in German Football League before its exit in 2017.
+Hamburg Sea Devils is a team of European League of Football (ELF), which is a planned professional league, that is set to become the first fully professional league in Europe since the demise of NFL Europe.
 The Sea Devils will start playing games in June 2021.

 There are also the Hamburg Dockers, an Australian rules football club.
 The FC St. Pauli team dominates women's rugby in Germany.
 Other first-league teams include VT Aurubis Hamburg (Volleyball) and Hamburger Polo Club.
 Eimsbütteler TV plays in the German Women's 2 Volleyball Bundesliga.
 There are also several minority sports clubs, including four cricket clubs.

 The Centre Court of the Tennis Am Rothenbaum venue, with a capacity of 13,200 people, is the largest in Germany.

 Hamburg also hosts equestrian events at Reitstadion Klein Flottbek (Deutsches Derby in jumping and dressage) and Horner Rennbahn (Deutsches Derby flat racing).
-Besides Hamburg owns the famous harness racing track "Trabrennbahn Bahrenfeld".
+The city also owns the harness racing track "Trabrennbahn Bahrenfeld".
 The Hamburg Marathon is the biggest marathon in Germany after Berlin's.
-In 2008 23,230 participants were registered.
+In 2008, 23,230 participants were registered.
 World Cup events in cycling, the UCI ProTour competition EuroEyes Cyclassics, and the triathlon ITU World Cup event Hamburg City Man are also held in here.

 Volksparkstadion was used as a site for the 2006 World Cup.
 In 2010 UEFA held the final of the UEFA Europa League in the arena.

 Hamburg made a bid for the 2024 Olympic Games, but 51.7 percent of those city residents participating in a referendum in November 2015 voted against continuing Hamburg's bid to host the games.
 Meanwhile, Hamburg's partner city Kiel voted in favour of hosting the event, with almost 66 percent of all participants supporting the bid.
 Opponents of the bid had argued that hosting the 33rd Olympic Games would cost the city too much in public funds.